CoralCoralCoralCoral/documentation/sprints/sprint_2/use_cases.md

 **Alternative Flow:** Exceptions to main flow.

 **Exception:** If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.

-#### Exception 1 - If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.

-### 8. Postcondition -- Actions are successfully applied within the specified geographic scope, optimizing resource use.
+**Postcondition:** Actions are successfully applied within the specified geographic scope, optimising resource use.

-### 9. Tests

-#### Test 1
+**Test:**
-- Step 1: Select a region on the map.
+- **Step 1:** Select a region on the map.
   - Does the region get highlighted.
 If not FAIL.
   - Does the region's metrics get shown on the sidebar.
 If not FAIL.
-- Step 2: Implement a policy.
+- **Step 2:** Implement a policy.
 Does the sidebar show that the policy is active.
 If not FAIL

+---

 ### 7 (v1) [[User story 7 v1]](user_stories.md)